 Once I have received your flowers, the process can take up to 6 months to complete.
 This timeframe depends on many things, including the flower drying process, client communication during design, the amount of pieces being made, and the availability of the chosen molds at the time of approval.

 Absolutely!
-Once your florals are dry, I will send you a questionnaire so I may better understand what style of artwork you prefer, based on a scale of "minimal to full" of flowers, and which layout you like.
-When it is time for the design process, I will create designs for you, based on your answers.
+We will discuss your design desires via email when your flowers are almost dry.
+When it is time for the design process, I will create designs for your main piece(s), based on your requests.
 Due to the delicacy and fragility of the florals, we can make slight changes to the designs, but multiple design options will not be available in order to protect the florals.
+Add-on pieces are also too small to show designs for so they will get to be a surprise!

 Color variations will occur naturally.
 Pinks, reds and purples often darken while some colors lighten.
 White flowers may appear translucent in the final artworks.
 Bruises can also be common in flowers and will only show themselves after they have been placed in the resin.
 The best way to avoid this is to make sure you have chosen a florist who uses high quality flowers and to take extra good care of your flowers before they make it to me.